LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Method

-\textbf{Task-Specific Prompt Tuning} is adopted in all tasks as the textual branch of Fig.~\ref{fig:model_overview}(d).
-Specifically, we prepare a set of trainable text embeddings for each generative task.
-Though there are only a few trainable parameters (0.05M to 0.07M), we astonishingly find that prompt tuning is sufficient to drive the complex generative task such as reference-guided inpainting, even though the LDM backbone is completely frozen.
-The trainable prompt embeddings $p$ are initialized as the averaged embedding of the natural task description.
-The optimization target can be defined as
+The prompt embedding is adopted as the textual branch to CLIP-H~\cite{radford2021learning} of SD, being applied to cross-attention as shown in \Cref{fig:model_overview}(a).
+Specifically, we prepare a set of trainable text embeddings for different generative tasks, which are further categorized into task and view prompts.
+Specifically, task prompt embeddings are shared in the same task, \eg, all views of Ref-inpainting using the same task embeddings.
+In contrast, different view prompt embeddings are applied to inject various view-order information through cross-attention modules to the specific input view.
+Though there are only a few trainable parameters (0.05M to 0.065M), we astonishingly find that prompt tuning is sufficient to drive complex generative tasks such as Ref-inpainting, even with a frozen LDM backbone.
+The trainable task and view prompt embeddings $p_t, p_v$ are initialized as the averaged embedding of the natural task description.
+The optimization target is:

-where $\varepsilon_{\theta}(\cdot)$ is the estimated noise by LDM; $c_{\phi}(\cdot)$ means the frozen CLIP-H; $z_t$ is a noisy latent feature of input $z_0$ in step $t$; $\hat{z}_0=z_0\odot(1-\mathbf{M})$ are masked latent features that are concatenated to $z_t$ with mask $\mathbf{M}$.
-Tasks-specific prompt tuning enjoys not only training efficiency but also lightweight saving~\cite{lester2021power}.
-For example, we could address many different applications with the same PGIC, while only 0.01\% additional weights of $p_{*}$ are required to be changed for each task.
+where $\varepsilon_{\theta}(\cdot)$ is the estimated noise by LDM; $c_{\phi}(\cdot)$ means the frozen CLIP-H; $z_t$ is a noisy latent feature of input $z_0$ in step $t$; $\hat{z}_0=z_0\odot(1-\mathbf{M})$ are masked latent features concatenated to $z_t$ with mask $\mathbf{M}$.
+Task and view-specific prompt tuning enjoy not only training efficiency but also lightweight saving~\citep{lester2021power}.
+For example, we share the same LeftRefill to address Ref-inpainting with different reference views, while only 0.01\% additional weights of $\{p_t,p_v\}_{*}$ are changed for each view condition.
+In NVS, we further provide relative poses to LeftRefill.
+Following~\cite{liu2023zero}, we calculate the 4-channel relative pose in the polar coordinate for each view, which is encoded by a two-layer FC.
+Then the pose feature replaces the last padding token in the prompt embeddings before being applied to the CLIP-H.

-As PGIC only learns a task-specific prompt for each Ri-Mani task, it is natural to combine this strategy with more fine-tuning strategies to further improve the applicability of PGIC.
-Intuitively, when a Ri-Mani task is similar to the original inpainting task pre-trained by LDM, it is expected that a task-specific prompt is enough to guide the generation process.
-When a task is far from the inpainting task, it may be beneficial to fine-tune the diffusion model for better adaptation.
-Note that even the simplest Ri-Mani task can not be trivially regarded as the vanilla inpainting task.
-Because we require to retain a certain rule-based consistency between the generated image and the reference one rather than simply generating images with seamless appearances.